-SOME little distance from us a branch road ran into that along which we and our motley assemblage of companions in This road curved down the side of a arms were travelling. well-wooded hill, and then over the level for a quarter of a mile or so before opening on the other.
-Just at the brow of the rising ground there stood a thick bristle of trees, amid the trunks of which there came and went a bright shimmer of sparkling steel, which proclaimed the presence of armed men.
+Some little distance from us a branch road ran into that along which we and our motley assemblage of companions in arms were travelling.
+This road curved down bristle of trees, amid the trunks of which | there came and went a bright shimmer of sparkling steel, which proclaimed the presence of armed men.
 Farther back, where the road took a sudden turn and ran along the ridge of the hill, several horsemen could be plainly seen outlined against the evening sky.
-So peaceful, however, was the long sweep of country-side, mellowed by the golden light of the setting sun, with a score of village steeples and manor-houses peeping out from among the woods, that it was hard to think that the thundercloud of war was really lowering over that fair valley, and that at any instant the lightning might break from it.
+So peaceful, however, was the long sweep of country-side, mellowed by the golden light of the setting sun, with a score of village steeples and manorhouses peeping out from among the woods, that it was hard to think that the thundercloud of war was really lowering over that fair valley, and that at any instant the lightning might break from it.

 The country-folk, however, appeared to have no difficulty at all in understanding the danger to which they were exposed.
-The fugitives from the west gave a yell of consternation, and ran wildly down the road or whipped up their beasts of burden in the endeavor to place as safe a distance as possible between themselves and the threatened attack.
-The chorus of shrill cries and shouts, with the cracking of whips, creaking of wheels, and the occasional crash when some cartload of goods came to grief, made up a most deafening uproar, above which our leader's voice resounded in sharp, eager exhortation and command.
+The fugitives from the west gave a yell of consternation, and ran wildly down the road or whipped up their beasts of burden in the endeavor to place as safe a distance as possible between themselves and the The chorus of shrill threatened attack. cries and shouts, with the cracking of whips, creaking of wheels, and the occasional crash when some cart-load of goods came to grief, made up a most deafening uproar, above which our leader's voice resounded in sharp, eager exhortation and command.
 When, however, the loud brazen shriek from a bugle broke from the wood, and the head of a troop of horse began to descend the slope, the panic became greater still, and it was difficult for us to preserve any order at all amid the wild rush of the terrified fugitives.

-"Stop that cart, Clarke," cried Saxon, vehemently, pointing with his sword to an old wagon, piled high with furniture and bedding, which was lumbering along drawn by two rawboned colts.
-At the same moment I saw him drive his horse into the crowd and catch at the reins of another similar one.
-Giving Covenant's bridle a shake I was soon abreast of the cart which he had indicated, and managed to bring the furious young horses to a standstill.
+"Stop that cart, Clarke," cried Saxon, vehemently, pointing with his sword to an old wagon, piled high with furniture and bedding, which was lumbering along drawn by two raw-boned colts.
+At the same moment I saw him drive his horse into the crowd and catch at the rein; of a battalion who shoot wide," our leader another similar one.
+Giving Covenant's bridle a shake I was soon abreast of the cart which he had indicated, and managed to bring the furious young horses to a stand-still.

 "Bring it up !" cried our leader, working with the coolness which only a long apprenticeship to war can give.
-"Now, friends, cut the traces !"
+"Now friends, cut the traces !"
 A dozen knives were at work in a moment, and the kicking, struggling animals scampered off leaving their burdens behind them.
-Saxon sprang off his horse and set the example in dragging the wagon across the roadway, while some of the peasants, under the direction of Reuben Lockarby and of Master Joshua Pettigrue, arranged a couple of other carts to block the way fifty yards farther The latter precaution was to guard against the down. chance of the royal horse riding through the fields and attacking us from behind.
+Saxon sprang off his horse and set the example in dragging the wagon across the roadway, while some of the peasants, under the direction of Reuben Lockarby and of Master Joshua Pettigrue, arranged a couple of other carts to block the way fifty yards farther down.
+The latter precaution was to guard against the chance of the royal horse riding through the fields and attacking us from behind.
 So speedily was the scheme conceived and carried out, that within a very few minutes of the first alarm we found ourselves protected front and rear by a lofty barricade, while within this improvised fortress was a garrison of a hundred and fifty men.

-"What firearms have we among us?" asked Saxon, hurriedly.
+"What fire-arms have we among us?" asked Saxon, hurriedly.